Balboa Botanical Building

 CHECK OUT OUR GUIDE ON ALL THE HIDDEN GEMS IN BALBOA PARK FOR AN AMAZING DAY TRIP!

-The view of the Botanical Building with the Lily Pond and Lagoon in the foreground is one of the most photographed scenes in Balboa Park and a “must-see” destination in San Diego.
+The view of Balboa’s Botanical Building with the Lily Pond and Lagoon in the foreground is one of the most photographed scenes in Balboa Park and a “must-see” destination in San Diego.
 Built for the 1915-16 Exposition, along with the adjacent Lily Pond and Lagoon, the historic building is one of the largest lath structures in the world.
 The Botanical Building plantings include more than 2,100 permanent plants, featuring fascinating collections of cycads, ferns, orchids, other tropical plants and palms.
 The Botanical Building also presents some of the Park’s vibrant seasonal flower displays

 Personal Experience: If you are a photographer, lover of nature, beauty and/or fresh air, then you must check out the botanical building at least once!
 This beautiful building can be seen is movies such as National Lampoon’s Dorm Daze.
 This building was built in 1915-1916.
 The Botanical Building plantings include more than 2,100 permanent plants.
 This is a beautiful, tropical oasis!